 Recruiting agencies more important than ever but choosing the right recruiting agency can be a challenge.
 In the first part of this interview, we talked about the new trends that have changed recruiting.
 In this second part of the interview, Avetis tells us how HIRECLOUT’s services will help you keep up with the trends and come out on top.
+So, thanks for coming back to the second part of our interview with HIRECLOUT’s CEO Avetis Antaplyan for a continuation of Recruiting in 2019 Part II.

 Let't Get Down To The Interview